SpaceOtterInSpace/krewedumoon/_posts/2017-07-29-cosplay-contest.md

 ---
 bg: mechacon.jpg
 layout: post
-title:  "Mechacon Cosplay Contest"
+title:  "MechaCon 2017 Cosplay Contest"
-tab_text: "Mechacon"
+tab_text: "MechaCon Cosplay"
-summary: "Sailor Moon Burlesque Review"
+summary: "MechaCon Cosplay Contest"
 date:   2017-07-28 20:00:00 +0700
 categories: event
 tags: 'event'
 author: Jacqui Jupiter
 ---

-Krewe Du Moon will be showing off their costumes at this years Mechacon in New Orleans.
-To see them for your very self [register now!]( http://www.mechacon.com/news/)
+Cheer for Krewe Du Moon as we compete in the skit division of the MechaCon Cosplay Contest on Saturday, July 29.
+The contest will be held in the Celestin Ballroom.
+Seating begins at 2:00 p.m. and the contest begins at 3:00 p.m.